Lakeside Stadium: Australian rules football

 South Melbourne used the ground for home games until the end of the 1981 VFL season, when the club relocated to Sydney and became the Sydney Swans.
-The last senior VFL match played at Lake Oval was on Saturday, 29 August 1981, when South Melbourne were defeated by 33 points against North Melbourne in front of 8,484 fans.
+The last senior VFL match played at Lake Oval was on Saturday, 29 August 1981, when South Melbourne were defeated by 33 points by North Melbourne in front of 8,484 fans.
+The ground hosted 888 senior matches in the recognized top level of Victorian football – 184 in the VFA and 704 in the VFL/AFL – in 98 seasons of competition.

-The ground hosted 892 senior matches in the recognized top level of Victorian football – 188 in the VFA and 704 in the VFL/AFL – in 98 seasons of competition, with another 26 matches – 24 in the unaffiliated era and two in the VFA – being played on the site in the eight seasons prior to the ground's construction.

-The Lake Oval was used for VFL/AFL reserves matches after South Melbourne's relocation in 1981 until 1993.
+A further 32 matches were played at the Albert-park end of the park between 1870 and 1879: 10 matches in the unaffiliated era were played at the lower end of Clarendon Street between 1870 and 1872, with 14 matches in the unaffiliated era and eight matches in the VFA being played at the other end of Clarendon Street between 1873 and 1879.
+The Lake Oval was used for VFL/AFL reserves matches after South Melbourne's relocation until 1993.

-Aerial photo of the South Melbourne cricket ground with a football match in progress.
+Aerial photo of the South Melbourne cricket ground with an Australian Rules Football match in progress.

 For a time during the late 1980s and early 1990s, the struggling Fitzroy Football Club used the ground as a training and administrative base.
-The Old Xaverians Football Club of the Victorian Amateur Football Association were based there in 1993 and 1994.
+The final Australian rules football tenant at the ground was the Old Xaverians Football Club of the Victorian Amateur Football Association, who were based there in 1993 and 1994.

 Redevelopment and transformation into a soccer stadium

 Redevelopment of the venue from an oval football/cricket stadium to the rectangular soccer stadium which became known as the Lakeside Stadium took place in 1995, when South Melbourne FC was forced out of its old home at Middle Park.
 The stadium was built with a capacity of 14,000 people, which was achieved or approached several times in South Melbourne's history at the ground.
 A grandstand with an approximate capacity of 3,000 people was situated on one side, with a social club, reception centre and administrative facilities built in, while the other three sides of the ground consisted of open terraces with wooden seats.
 At one stage, a second two tiered stand for the outer side was proposed, but only preliminary plans were produced.
 As well as being the home of South Melbourne FC, the venue also hosted games by the Socceroos, Young Socceroos, Australia's national women's team the Matildas, and grand finals and finals matches of the Victorian Premier League (now National Premier Leagues Victoria).
 The old grandstand remained unused and decaying in this period; at one stage the Sydney Swans showed interest in repurchasing it to be used as a museum and administrative building, while there were also calls from others to demolish the building because of its derelict state.